stevepm/activerecord_associations/README.md

 ## Assignment

 Your assignment is to remove the pending from the specs one by one until you get all of the specs passing.
+The order you should remove the pendings is noted in the specs.

 To get the specs passing, you will need to add various ActiveRecord association declarations to the different classes in the models